7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 Checking whether I can run in memory on the box:
 ![](noexecshm.png)

-After researching and making go compilation and doing some of [[Hololive-Writeup]].
+After researching and making go compilation and doing some of [[Hololive-Helped-Thorough]].
 With shell stability in mind after returning to this machine for the third time, although I will do it this way just for my own peace on mind after, I want recall proxychaining and using chisel to the port forward to scan the subset with nmap.
 If we had NC we could do port scanning like this: `nc -zv 172.18.0.1 1-65535`.
 One thing to consider is that the noexec flag has been set on /dev/shm

 ![](noexeconshm.png)